top of page

 Q: Is it covered by insurance?

 A: Coverage depends on your provider and country.
-Some policies pay for individual mental health sessions but not joint sessions, so it’s worth checking the details before you start.
+Some policies pay for individual mental health sessions but not joint sessions.
+It’s worth checking the details before you start.

 Q: Do couples sessions cost more than individual therapy?

 A: They can, mainly because therapists often spend extra time planning sessions and working with more complex dynamics.
 You’re paying for the therapist’s time and training, not just the hour in the room.
-Generally they may be slightly longer also compared to 1-2-1 sessions.
+Generally, couples sessions may be slightly longer compared to one-on-one sessions.

 Q: Is it worth the investment?

 A: Many couples say yes, especially if conflict is hurting their wellbeing or family life.
 A few sessions can help you break negative habits that might otherwise drag on for years.
-It is a personal choice, but sometimes not resolving relationship problems can be more costly in the long run.
+It’s a personal choice, but sometimes not resolving relationship problems can be more costly in the long run.

-Whilst this list isn't exhaustive, it can help with things like:
+While this list isn't exhaustive, couples therapy can help with:

-If you would like to find out more or to arrange a free initial consultation, fill in the contact form by clicking here Contact Us
+If you would like to find out more or arrange a free initial consultation, please fill in the contact form by clicking here Contact Us.

 Comments